Southwest Health is prepared to ensure the smartest, strongest response to outbreaks in our area.

 When to call your doctor: If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as cough or difficulty breathing, call your clinic for advice.

-If you develop EMERGENCY WARNING SIGNS for COVID-19 get medical attention immediately.
-Emergency warning signs include*:
+If you develop WARNING SIGNS for COVID-19 get tested immediately.
+Warning signs include*:

 - Difficulty breathing or shortness of breath